coreyk/darkice-libaacplus-rpi-guide/README.md

 # USB Turntable to Sonos or Pi Musicbox streaming guide
-## for darkice, libaacplus, et al on raspberry pi with raspbian jessie netinstall
+## for darkice, libaacplus, et al on Raspberry Pi 3 with Raspbian Jessie Lite
 to facilitate streaming audio from one of these turntables with USB audio codec output
 - [Audio-Technica AT-LP60-USB](http://amzn.to/2dSVrGz)
 - [Audio-Technica AT-LP120-USB](http://amzn.to/2drytFC)